What opportunities will this course give me?

 All students without an A*-C grade in English or Maths will be required, as a condition of the programme, to undertake either a GCSE or Functional Skills programme.

+A variety of high level practical skills are taught, plus students gain valuable work experience and good progression routes.
 You will be assessed by completing coursework which is related to the working practices that take place in the kitchens and restaurant.
-You will be observed throughout the year and will be assessed by the chef lecturers and restaurant lecturers.
+You will be observed throughout the year and assessed by the chef lecturers and restaurant lecturers.

-We have our own restaurant which is open to the public which has regular theme evenings, and a bar, which is licensed to sell drinks to customers.
+We have our own restaurant - East Avenue Restaurant which is open to the public which has regular theme evenings, and a bar, which is licensed to sell drinks to customers.
 Students work between a fully equipped pastry kitchen and main kitchen for the preparation and production of food.
-You will need to purchase a uniform and equipment at an extra cost of approximately 205 before the start of the course.
+You will need to purchase a uniform and equipment at an extra cost of approximately £220 before the start of the course.

 * Please note that although this tool looks to give customers the best indication of course costs, a final cost can only be confirmed once all submitted information is verified by our information, advice and guidance team.